 Graduate student

 Brianna holds both a B.S. and M.S. in Forensic Science with a concentration in Chemistry from the University of Texas at El Paso and Texas Tech University.
 Her previous research experience is in biosensing and noninvasive sensing for forensic applications.
-Now, her research interest is focused on using microfluidic technology to develop accessible diagnostic tools for future medical use.
+Now, her research is focused on using CRISPR-based technology to detect infectious diseases and develop accessible diagnostic tools for future medical use.

 Muhammad Wasim